 If you have answered Yes to all the questions above, congratulations!
 You and your teammates are ideal team players!
 If not, the post below will give you meaningful insights.

-The Ideal Team Player model
+The Ideal Team Player model or how to be a good team player

 These traits are acquired and maintained by life experiences and individual decisions made at home and at work rather than being fixed qualities ingrained in a person’s DNA.